bstrie/rust-rustic/README.md

     Output:
     rust: "side effects!"

-Note that using the `?expr` syntax does *not* cause the logging statement to be remembered.
-You can clear Rustic's remembered commands by sending an `EOF` character (`^D` on Unix).
+Note that using the `?expr` syntax does *not* cause the logging statement to recur in future evaluations.
+You can clear Rustic's remembered commands by typing an `EOF` character at the input prompt (`^D` on Unix).

-If you don't want your commands to be saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch:
+If you don't want your commands to be saved for future evaluation passes, enter `?` on its own line to order Rustic to discard all subsequent commands in that batch after the initial evaluation:

     Input:
     let a = 2;